intel/pepc/README.md

 ## Fedora

-'Pepc' is part of Fedora starting from Fedora 35.
+'Pepc' is available on Fedora 38 and 39.
 To install 'pepc', run

 ```
 sudo dnf install pepc